benynvk/feed_reader/README.md

 - `logFile` parameter is the log file to write output of this process.
     - Currently, accepted values for this parameter are `feed_log_1`, `feed_log_2`, `feed_log_3`.
 These files are located in `storage/logs`.
-    - You can edit or create more log option in `config/logging.php`.
+    - You can edit or create more log options in `config/logging.php`.

 - Example command:
     ~~~